-This program also interfaces with the Business Administration (General Business Administration and Accounting) and the certificate in Substance Abuse and Addictions Studies (SAAS) distance degrees.
-Enrollment priority into BASS courses will be given to BASS students on the islands of Kauaʻi, Lanaʻi, Maui, Molokaʻi, and Hawaiʻi.
-Second priority will be given to students in the distance education Business Administration program.
+This program also interfaces with the certificate in Substance Abuse and Addictions Studies (SAAS).
+Enrollment priority into BASS courses will be given to Social Sciences students on the islands of Kaua'i, Lana'i, Maui, Moloka'i, and Hawai'i.